The anniversary of the inaugural Time magazine

 The rear cargo hatch of the plane blew open, decompressing the cabin and blasting a chunk of the floor, with six passengers still in their seats, out of the plane.
 The pilots struggled to control the aircraft but they didn't stand a chance: everybody died.

 Today, the crash is taught in engineering ethics to show how engineers should do the right thing - and has helped to make not only aviation but general engineering much, much safer.
-We're marking the occasion with a Turkish Coffee Cocktail.
+We're marking the occasion with a Last Flight.